-Section 4: General Policies (A.4.4)
+Section 5: General Policies (A.4.4)

-4.1 Title IX Notice of Non-Discrimination
+5.1 Title IX Notice of Non-Discrimination

-Trine University is committed to providing a safe and non-discriminatory learning, living, and working environments for all members of the university community.
-In accordance with the provision of Title IX of the Higher Education Amendments Act (Title IX), the university does not discriminate on the basis of sex or gender in any of its education or employment programs and activities.
-The university also does not tolerate discrimination or harassment on the basis of any other characteristics protected by law including race, color, national or ethnic origin, religion, age, disability, or veteran status.
+Trine University is committed to providing a safe and non-discriminatory learning, living, and working environments for all members of the University community.
+In accordance with the provision of Title IX of the Higher Education Amendments Act (Title IX), the University does not discriminate on the basis of sex or gender in any of its education or employment programs and activities.

+The University also does not tolerate discrimination or harassment based on any other characteristics protected by law including race, color, national or ethnic origin, religion, age, disability, or veteran status.
 In the administration of any of its education programs, admissions policies, scholarship and loan programs, athletic and other school-administered programs, or in employment.

-The university has designated Ms. Jamie Norton as its Title IX Coordinator, and as the person to whom questions, concerns, or complaints regarding Title IX and the University's non-discrimination policies should be directed.
+The University has designated Ms. Jamie Norton as its Title IX Coordinator, and as the person to whom questions, concerns, or complaints regarding Title IX and the University's non-discrimination policies should be directed.
 Ms. Norton may be contacted as follows:

+Jamie Norton

-Jamie Norton Assistant Vice President for Human Resources Trine University Shambaugh Hall, Room 322 One University Avenue Angola, Indiana 46703 260.665.4847 nortonj@trine.edu
+Assistant Vice President for Human Resources

+Trine University

+Shambaugh Hall, Room 322

+Angola, IN 46703

+260.665.4847

+nortonj@trine.edu